 These digital marvels play a vital role in enhancing our online experiences.
 So, what exactly are cookies and why does your computer store them?

 When you revisit that website in the future, your computer hands back the stored information from the cookie to the website.
-It's like your computer acting as a helpful assistant, reminding the website of your preferences, saved settings, and even items left in your virtual shopping cart.
+It's as if your computer is acting as a helpful assistant, reminding the website of your preferences, saved settings, and even items left in your virtual shopping cart.

-The bottom line is that cookies allow for a seamless and tailored browsing experience.
+The bottom line is that cookies are an integrated service that allow for a seamless and tailored browsing experience.

 The different types of cookies